Military ranks of Afghanistan

 The military ranks of Afghanistan were the military insignia used by militaries of Afghanistan throughout history.

 Current ranks

-Following the return of the Taliban into power, the Islamic Emirate Armed Forces continue to use the rank insignia of the Islamic Republic Armed Forces.
+Following the return of the Taliban into power, the Armed Forces of the Islamic Emirate of Afghanistan continue to use the rank insignia of the Islamic Republic Armed Forces.
 As of 2024, they have made alterations to the rank insignia of the former Afghan Army, replacing the coat of arms of the Islamic Republic with that of the Islamic Emirate.

 Commissioned officer ranks

 The rank insignia of commissioned officers.